redpanda-data/connect/website/docs/components/processors/nats_kv.md

 ### `bucket`

-The name of the KV bucket to watch for updates.
+The name of the KV bucket.

 Type: `string`